Fire and Rescue Service Long Service and Good Conduct Medal: Eligibility

 Those eligible for the Fire and Rescue Service Long Service and Good Conduct Medal are full-time and part-time members of all ranks in Local Authority Fire Services in England and Wales, the Scottish Fire and Rescue Service, the Northern Ireland Fire and Rescue Service, or Airport Fire Services.
 Also eligible are members of Fire Brigades of the Isle of Man and the Channel Islands, Fire Service members of CFRA and of Her Majesty's Fire Service Inspectorate for Scotland and fire service instructors at central training establishments such as the Fire Service College, the Scottish Fire Services College, and the Defence Fire Training and Development Centre.

 Length of service

 Individuals may be awarded the medal for 20 years of continuous or aggregate service in an eligible fire brigade or service, so long as they have been very good in conduct and character.

-Clasps for the medal are awarded for individuals upon completion of 30 years and 40 years service respectively.
+Clasps

+In March 2022, the Royal Warrant was updated by Queen Elizabeth II to grant clasps to officers who completed a further 10 and 20 years of long service post award of the medal.
+This change reflected the longer service of Fire and Rescue Service Officers following pension changes and sought to recognise their extended service.
+The two clasps are in cupronickel, and bear the inscription below: